Quantum Ruzsa Divergence to Quantify Magic: Introduction

-In the case of continuous variable (CV) quantum systems, various central limit theorems also have an interesting history including Cushen and Hudson \cite{Cushen71}, and related work of Hepp and Lieb \cite{Lieb73,Lieb1973}.
-Many other quantum or noncommutative versions of the central limit theorem appeared later, see~\cite{Giri78,Goderis89,Matsui02,Cramer10,Jaksic09,Arous13,Michoel04,GoderisPTRT89,JaksicJMP10,Accardi94,Liu16,JiangLiuWu19,Hayashi09,CampbellPRA13,BekerCMP21,Carbone22,beigi2023optimal}.
+In the case of continuous-variable (CV) quantum systems, various central limit theorems with a Gaussian limit also have an interesting history including Cushen and Hudson \cite{Cushen71}, and related work of Hepp and Lieb \cite{Lieb73,Lieb1973}.
+Many other quantum or noncommutative versions of the central limit theorem appeared later, see~\cite{JiangLiuWu19,Giri78,Goderis89,Matsui02,Cramer10,Jaksic09,Arous13,Michoel04,GoderisPTRT89,JaksicJMP10,Accardi94,Liu16,Hayashi09,CampbellPRA13,BekerCMP21,Carbone22,beigi2023optimal}.
 For the entropic q-CLT in CV systems, the rate of convergence was given for an $m$-mode quantum state under some technical assumption~\cite{BekerCMP21}.

-However, little is known about the entropic q-CLT for qudits or qubits.
-This is one of the foci of the current paper, which is based on the quantum convolution recently proposed by the authors~\cite{BGJ23a,BGJ23b,BGJ23c}.
-This quantum convolutional framework provides a new method to understand and study stabilizer states.
-Stabilizer states were first introduced by Gottesman~\cite{Gottesman97}, and now have many applications including quantum error correction codes~\cite{ShorPRA95,Kitaev_toric}, and the classical simulation of quantum circuits, known as Gottesman-Knill theorem~\cite{gottesman1998heisenberg}.
-These applications indicate that nonstabilizer states and circuits are necessary to achieve the quantum computational advantage.
-Later, the extension of the Gottesman-Knill theorem beyond stabilizer circuits was further studied~\cite{BravyiPRL16,BravyiPRX16,bravyi2019simulation,BeverlandQST20,SeddonPRXQ21, bu2022classical,gao2018efficient,Bu19,UmeshSTOC23,koh2015further}.
-The term ``magic'' was introduced by Bravyi and Kitaev~\cite{BravyiPRA05} to express the property that a state is not a stabilizer.

-One consequence of our convolutional framework is a quantum central limit theorem for DV quantum systems.
-This means that repeated quantum convolution with any given, mean-zero state converges to a stabilizer state.
-Therefore we identify the set of stabilizer states as the set of ``quantum-Gaussian'' states.
-Some convolutional inequalities for the quantum entropies and other information measures have also been proved, with stabilizer states being the only extremizers of these inequalities~\cite{BGJ23a,BGJ23b,BJ24a}.
-Furthermore, based on purity invariance of stabilizer states under quantum convolution, a convolution-swap test has been proposed to determine whether a state is a stabilizer~\cite{BGJ23c}.
-This can be regarded as a quantum-state version of linearity testing.

-Finally we comment that (to our knowledge) the only earlier proposal for a good convolution for qudit states was given by Audenaert, Datta, and Ozols~\cite{Audenaert16} and studied by Carlen, Lieb, and Loss~\cite{Carlen16}.
-Their convolution is a modified convex combination of the input states $\rho$ and $\sigma$, namely $\lambda\rho+(1-\lambda)\sigma-i\sqrt{\lambda(1-\lambda)}\,[\rho,\sigma]$.
-Unfortunately, this convolution does not lead to an interesting central limit theorem.

-In the setting of free probability theory, a free convolution was introduced by Voiculescu; this also leads to a free central limit theorem ~\cite{voiculescu2016free}.
-But this framework is different from what we consider here.
+In our framework, the stabilizer states are the quantum Gaussians, which is different from the previous studies.
+Hence, we also explore the rate of convergence of the entropic quantum central limit theorem, which converges to a stabilizer state.
+We summarize our results in the next section.